Saare County: Geography

-The largest islands of the county are Saaremaa, Muhu, Ruhnu, Abruka and Vilsandi.
+The largest islands of the county are Saaremaa, Muhu, Ruhnu, Abruka, and Vilsandi.
 Arable land is 570 km2 and it has a mild maritime climate.
 The mean annual air temperature is 7.0–7.7 °C and the mean annual precipitation is 509 mm.

 Religion

+The largest number of congregations in the county are of the Estonian Evangelical Lutheran Church (EELC) and there are 15 congregations in the county, which are administered by the EELC's Saarte Deanery.

+Fourteen Orthodox congregations in the county are under the administration of the Estonian Apostolic Orthodox Church.